ryanroberson3/MCTracker/resources/design-document.md

 ### 6.2.3 _Update GameLog Endpoint_
 - Accepts a `PUT` request to `/gamelogs/:gameId`
 - Takes the email from cognito
-- Accepts data to update a gameLog and returns the updated gameLog.
+- Accepts a subset of data to update a gameLog and returns the updated gameLog.
     - If the given game ID is not found, will throw a `GameNotFoundException`
     - throws `UnauthorizedOwnerException` if attempted to be updated by an unauthorized user.

 ### 6.2.4 _Get Stats Endpoint_
-- Accepts `GET` requests to `/gamelogs/:`
+- Accepts `GET` requests to `/gamelogs`
 - Takes the email from cognito
 - Accepts an email and returns the overall w/l stats for that person's profile.

 ### 6.2.5 _Get Hero Stats Endpoint_
-- Accepts `GET` request to `/gamelogs/:hero`
+- Accepts `GET` request to `/gamelogs/:heroName`
 - Takes the email from cognito
 - Accepts an email and returns the w/l stats for a certain hero for that person's profile.

 ### 6.2.6 _Get Villain Stats Endpoint_
-- Accepts `GET` request to `/gamelogs/:villain`
+- Accepts `GET` request to `/gamelogs/:villainName`
 - Takes the email from cognito
 - Accepts an email and returns the w/l stats for a certain villain for that person's profile.